 - Is not associated to an advisor or consultant to the SC or a member of the SC’s senior management or a significant customer or supplier of the SC;

 - Has no personal service contract(s) with the SC or a member of the SC’s senior management;

 CALL | TEXT | WHATSAPP +254728 – 776 – 317 or Email email@example.com FOR COMPLETE NOTES

 ACCOUNTABILITY, RISK MANAGEMENT AND INTERNAL CONTROL

-Business stakeholders are informed financial reporting.
+Business stakeholders are informed by financial reporting.
 Preparing such statements such as balance sheet, income statement, cost of sales, fund flow statement, and cash flow statements based on monetary commercial affairs of enterprises, is called financial reporting

-Cash flow from investors and creditors is received based on the assurance provided the financial reporting.
+Cash flow from investors and creditors is received based on the assurance provided by the financial reporting.
 Therefore, it is crucial that financial reporting provides robust, accurate, verifiable, and unbiased information

 The Board should:

 - Ensure that the books of accounts are prepared on a timely basis.

 - State in the annual report its responsibility for preparing the report and accounts